ShubhamChoudhary97/Social-media-project/README.md

 -> db            # db connections and model definitions -> public        # html/js/css files for static part of site -> routes        # express middlewares routewise
+-> views         # We are using handlebars(hbs) as our view for login and home page
 ```

 ### Frontend (Client Side code)